 The formula for a successful strategic partnership may seem easy: 1 + 1 = 3.
 Indeed, partnerships are a proven way to boost the bottom line.
-American Express surveyed small businesses in government contracting and found that those who teamed up won 54 percent more prime contracts than average.
+An online survey conducted by Forrester Consulting in 2019 found that 49% of respondents saw revenue boosted by partnerships and 77% of respondents saw “partnership development as central to their 2019 sales and marketing strategy.”

 Consider these steps before creating a strategic alliance with a partner:

-• Figure out what you do best—and where you need help.
-Partners should complement each other, says Denise Rodriguez-Lopez, an American Express OPEN Advisor, who consults small businesses on partnerships.
-“The goal is to increase capability—whether through offering new products or services, expanding in capacity or geographically, or cross-promoting,” Rodriguez-Lopez says.
+- Figure out what you do best—and where you need help.
+Partners should complement each other, says Denise Rodriguez-Lopez, a former n American Express OPEN Advisor, who consulted small businesses on partnerships.
+“The goal is to increase capability—whether through offering new products or services, expanding in capacity or geographically, or cross-promoting,” she says.

 Strategic partners’ written agreements should cover these points: